almet/notmyidea/content/dev/carto-forms.rst

 A bunch of friends asked me twice for quite the same thing: a webpage with a form, tied to a map generation with some information filtering.
-They didn't explicitely asked that but that's the grasp of it.
+They didn't explicitly ask that but that's the gist of it.

-This idea is walking in my head since and I even think that we can come out with something a little bit more flexible and useful.
+This idea has been stuck in my head since then and I even think that we can come out with something a little bit more flexible and useful.
 I've named it *carto-forms* for now, but that's only the "codename".

 To put it shortly: what if we had a way to build forms, ala google forms, but